BertanT/Curiosity-Station/README.md

 # Curiosity-Station
 IoT weather station and its accompanying iOS app.
-Powered By Particle Cloud.
+Powered by Particle Cloud.
 More details coming soon.